Zeyad97/Last-Human-Unity-TopDown/README.md

+🧟‍♂️ LAST HUMAN
-🧟‍♂️ Last Human - Unity Top-Down Shooter
+Top-Down Zombie Shooter made in Unity
-Last Human is a top-down zombie shooter game made with Unity.
-You're the last surviving human on Earth, and your mission is to survive endless waves of zombies.
-Each zombie has different health levels, and they keep respawning.
-You only have 10 hits before it's game over!

-🎮 Features
+You are the last surviving human.
-Endless waves of zombies 🧟
+Fight off endless waves of zombies in this thrilling top-down shooter.
+Can you survive 10 hits before they take you down?

+🔥 Game Features
-Top-down shooting mechanics 🔫
+🎮 Top-down shooting gameplay inspired by Brotato

-Different zombie types with varied health 💀

-Simple hit system: 10 hits = death 💢

-Made entirely in Unity
+🧟‍♂️ Zombies spawn infinitely with different health levels

+❤️ You only get 10 hits — no health packs, no mercy

+📱 Designed to work on mobile devices as well

+🧩 Gameplay Mechanics
+Move around freely

+Aim and shoot at zombies

+Try to stay alive as long as you can

 📂 Files
 Assets/ — All Unity assets